yeshjho/Typoon/readme/README-en.md

 - Run command: You can replace a text with the output of a command.

+- Per-program configuration: Can be automatically turned on/off and use different matches depending on the currently focused program.

-- File Watcher: Detects the change of the config file and the match file, and apply those changes automatically.
+- File watcher: Detects the change of the config file and the match file, and apply those changes automatically.

-- Cursor Position: You can set where the cursor would be after the replacement happens.
+- Cursor position: You can set where the cursor would be after the replacement happens.

 - JSON5: The config file and the match file use the [JSON5](https://json5.org/) format.
 This project uses the [C++ implementation](https://github.com/P-i-N/json5) of the format.
 For those who don't know what JSON5 is, it's a JSON but more human-friendly.